COURSE POLICY INFORMATION

 Transfer Credit

 Students transferring into West Hartford Public Schools will have transfer credit listed on their transcript, including those from accredited Home School program Non-accredited Home School program transfers will be subject to further program review to determine if credit is transferable.
 Transfer credits will be determined and awarded for those courses that align with our course offerings and credit system.
 Course grades from previous schools are not listed on a WHPS High School transcript.
-Grade point average (GPA) will be computed based on the student’s work in WHPS.
+Grade point average (GPA) will be computed based only on the student’s work in WHPS.
 The previous school’s grades will not be factored into the GPA.
-Upon graduation or transfer out of the WHPS system, any transcript from previous schools will be sent with the WHPS transcript.
+Upon graduation or transfer out of the WHPS system, any transcript from previous schools will be sent with the WHPS transcript upon request.

 Transcripts

 A transcript is a written record of a student's academic accomplishments in grades 9-12, composed of courses taken, credit and grades earned and grade point average.
 It is routinely sent, upon written request, to colleges, employers, or scholarship agencies.
 A transcript release form signed by a parent/guardian is required prior to release of a transcript.
-A fee is charged for each transcript requested.